Skip to main content

 Merchants, content teams, store teams, and agencies.

-Start with the problem already slowing launches or updates.
+Start with the problem already slowing launches, reviews, or exports.

 First rollout

-One product page, one review path, one output.
+One product set, one review path, one output.

 Inputs required

-Website context, product files, supplier content, and priorities.
+Website context, product files, supplier content, sources, and priorities.

-Clear inputs make the first useful example faster.
+Clear inputs make the first review grid and export easier to judge.

 Outputs delivered

-Page guidance, checked details, drafts, and an update.
+Page guidance, checked details, drafts, decisions, and an export.

 Who this is for

-Bring the people who own details, content, and updates.
+Bring the people who own details, content, review, and exports.

 Role 01